 We believe, and research shows, that student and stakeholder feedback matters for school improvement and student success.
 That’s why, in 2008, we created YouthTruth – to help educators harness student and stakeholder feedback to accelerate improvements.
 We’ve heard from over two-million students, parents/guardians, and school staff members across 39 states and five countries.
 We’ve coached thousands of education leaders through the process of receiving and acting on high-quality feedback data and are rapidly growing.

 To help deepen our impact, we are looking for someone who:

-- Is passionate about improving school systems and believes that student and stakeholder feedback can improve education.
+- Is passionate about improving school systems and believes that student voice and stakeholder feedback can improve education.

 - Experience managing multiple deadlines while adapting quickly and confidently in a fast-paced environment.

 - Comfort and ease with national travel during busy conference and client presentation seasons, including some weekend travel.
 When deemed safe to travel, this position requires up to 30% travel.